Bartlebys/Bartleby/Bartleby.xOS/README.md

 ### registry.rootObject

 ## dataspace

 A dataspace is defined by a "spaceUID"
 1. Its a server side grouping identifier that allows to discriminate sub collection of Objects.
-2. the spaceUID is also used locally by Bartleby.swift to resolve the collaboration server URL.
-3. A user is located in a Single "dataspace" characterized by in a unique spaceUID
+2. A user is located in a Single "dataspace" characterized by in a unique spaceUID
-4. Only one User is the spaceUID creator.

 ## Locker